craftcms/docs/docs/cloud/faq.md

 ### Can I edit my .htaccess or nginx config file?

 Nope, sorry!
-Craft Cloud is serverless, and doesn’t use a traditional HTTP server like nginx or Apache.
+Craft Cloud is serverless and doesn’t use a traditional HTTP server like nginx or Apache.

 However, [redirects and rewrites](redirects.md) can be configured via your `craft-cloud.yaml` file.